Preparing your submission for aspeers

 3.2 Documentation

 You must pay utmost attention to providing correct and sufficient information whenever you use sources (see section 2), either as inspiration for a general thought or as a source for quotation or paraphrases.
-When you do, please follow the MLA style sheet that will tell you how to document quotations, paraphrases, and how to set up a proper list of works cited (see Style Manual chapters 6 and 7; Handbook chapters 5 and 6).
+When you do, please follow the MLA style sheet that will tell you how to document quotations, paraphrases, and how to set up a proper list of works cited.
 Deviations from and additions to MLA style in documentation are listed below.

 3.2.1 Relevant Information in Bibliographic Entries

 While the MLA generally merely allows for cross-referencing, this is not optional in our style sheet.
-As soon as you use two or more publications that are part of the same larger work, cross-reference them (for more information on cross-referencing, see Style Manual 6.4.6; Handbook 5.3.6).
+As soon as you use two or more publications that are part of the same larger work, cross-reference them (for more information on cross-referencing, see Handbook 2.7.5).

 When modifying a word in a citation, put the changed or added characters in brackets if the word’s stem remains untouched.
 If the modification entails a stem change or if you omit characters present in the original, set off the entire word in brackets.
 Simplified examples of how an original sentence changes can be found below: